 We linked DT to our Ancient Greek topic by tasting and making our own Greek food.
 We even made our own pitta bread from scratch.
 It was delicious!

 Our painting unit this term involves studying Van Gogh and creating our own versions of 'Starry Night'.
 Have a look below!

 We will continue with our violin lessons with Mr Naylor and look at the BBC 10 Pieces Orchestra Scheme.

 Our current RE topic is Ourselves.
 We will be learning that each person is made in the image and likeness of God.
 To know ourselves and to appreciate that our value and uniqueness is central to our well being.

 What makes me unique?

 Swimming takes place every Monday afternoon during the Autumn term.
 Please make sure your child has their kit for this important lesson.

-We used Talk for Writing to learn The Highwayman, a narrative poem by Alfred Noyse.
-We performed it for the school in assembly.
-We also wrote our own modern day versions with the tale set in Speke or Liverpool.
-It was great fun.
-Have a look at our photos.
+Our first Talk for Writing unit this term is 'The Highwayman', a narrative poem by Alfred Noyse.
+We will learn this epic poem using Talk for Writing techniques and hopefully perform it for the school during assembly.
+We will also write our own modern day versions with the tale set in Speke or Liverpool.
+Look out for future photos and examples of our work!